anuraggdubey/Execra6/README.md

 ## Architecture

-Excera is designed as a wallet-first multi-agent system where the frontend, server routes, agent services, database layer, and Soroban contract each have a focused responsibility.
+Excera is structured as a wallet-first multi-agent system where the UI, API routes, agent services, persistence layer, and smart contract each have a focused responsibility.

 ### System View